Bessie L. (Hopwood) LaClair was born in 1881 in Hopwood, near Uniontown, Fayette County, the daughter of Joseph M. and Sarah "Annie" (White) Hopwood.

-In about 1926, Frank and the family moved to Scottdale, Westmoreland County, PA, where in 1930, as per the federal census, his position was yardmaster with the Pennsylvania Railroad.
+In about 1926, she and Frank and the family moved to Scottdale, Westmoreland County, PA, where in 1930, as per the federal census, his position was yardmaster with the Pennsylvania Railroad.
 Their home was at 401 South Hickory Street.
 The census-taker spelled the family name "Le Clair."

 The 1940 census shows Bessie and Frank on South Hickory, with his work identified as "clerk - railroad."

 Having endured chronic heart valve disease, Bessie was stricken with a pulmonary embolism and passed away at home in Scottdale on June 14, 1941, at the age of 60.
 Her remains were returned to Uniontown for burial in the Hopwood Cemetery.
 Rev. J.E.
 Tracy officiated at the funeral.
 At the time, son Joseph made his home in Crafton, Allegheny County, PA and daughter Marjorie Parker in Vandergrift, Westmoreland County.